Setting Personal and Family Wealth Goals

 - First, how long can you invest your money?

-- Second, how comfortable can you be with up and down movements in the value of your investments?
+- Second, how comfortable are you with up and down movements in the value of your investments?

 - Third, how much ready cash do you need to meet unexpected emergencies or expenses?